Millers Arms (now Brewers Pride) and the story of Reginald Earnshaw

 Reginald Earnshaw, the youngest known British service casualty of World War Two will be known as one of the Ossett Fallen and has returned to his first home.2

-There are now plans to erect a real Blue Plaque, sponsored by Ossett Brewery at the Brewers Pride in honour of Reggie Earnshaw.
+Ossett's first Blue Plaque, sponsored by Ossett Brewery was erected at the Brewers Pride in honour of Reggie Earnshaw in 2019.

 1. From the "Leeds Mercury", August 25th, August 28th & December 19th 1894.